fly2015/java-ocp/src/main/java/java21/com/advanced/ch13_annotation/anotation.md

+# ANNOTATION
 	- Annotations are all about metadata
 	- Metadata is data that provides information about other data
 	- annotations function a lot like interfaces
 	- annotations establish relationships that make it easier to manage data about our application.
 	- annotations are optional metadata and by themselves do not do anything

-EXTERNAL METADATA FILES
+## External Metadata Files

-Custom Annotations
+### Custom Annotations
 	@interface(all lowercase)
 	-  as a top‐level type
 	-  like an inner class

-SPECIFYING A REQUIRED ELEMENT
+### Specifying A Required Element
 	- annotation element is an attribute that stores values about the particular usage of an annotation
 	- need to have the parentheses around the annotation parameters

-PROVIDING AN OPTIONAL ELEMENT
+### Providing An Optional Element
 	- using default
 	- the order of each element does not matter

 	** the default value of an annotation must be a non‐ null constant expression.

-SELECTING AN ELEMENT TYPE
+### Selecting An Element Type
 	- an annotation element must be a primitive type, a String, a Class, an enum, another annotation, or an array of any of these types.
 	- dimension array is not supported

-APPLYING ELEMENT MODIFIERS
+### Applying Element Modifiers
 	- annotation elements are implicitly abstract and public

-ADDING A CONSTANT VARIABLE
+### Adding A Constant Variable
 	- annotation variables are implicitly public, static, and final.

-Applying Annotations
+## Applying Annotations
-USING ANNOTATIONS IN DECLARATIONS
+### Using Annotations In Declarations
 	- Classes, interfaces, enums, and modules
 	- Variables ( static, instance, local)
 	- Methods and constructors
 	- Method, constructor, and lambda parameters
 	- Cast expressions
 	- Other annotations

-	- to use an annotation, all required values must be provided
+	* To use an annotation, all required values must be provided

-CREATING A VALUE() ELEMENT
+### Creating A Value() Element
 	An annotation must adhere(tuân thủ) to the following rules to be used without a name:
-	- The annotation declaration must contain an element named value(), which may be optional or required
+    	- The annotation declaration must contain an element named value(), which may be optional or required.
-	- The annotation declaration must not contain any other elements that are required
+    	- The annotation declaration must not contain any other elements that are required.
     	- The annotation usage must not provide values for any other elements.

-PASSING AN ARRAY OF VALUES
+### Passing An Array Of Values
 	- regular form
-	- shorthand notation -> , where the array braces ( {}) are dropped
+	- shorthand notation -> , where the array braces ({}) are dropped for convenience
-for convenience

-COMBINING SHORTHAND NOTATIONS
+### Combining Shorthand Notations
 	CombineShorthandNatations.java